open-ev-data/open-ev-data-dataset/docs/ARCHITECTURE.md

 * **Objects**: deep-merged by key.
 * **Scalars (string/number/bool)**: overridden by the higher-precedence layer.
 * **Arrays**: replaced entirely by the higher-precedence layer (no implicit concatenation).
-* **Nulls**: not allowed as a “delete” mechanism.
+* **Nulls**: not allowed as a "delete" mechanism.
 If a value must be removed, the schema must represent that state explicitly.
 * **Unknown keys**: forbidden (schema validation fails).

 ### 1.5.
 Naming and Slugs